-The Results section gives an overview of the most important data, both in written text, figures and tables.
-All the raw data have to be added in annex and submitted in a digital format on the electronic thesis platform (https://matix.imbrsea.eu).
-The data have to be presented in a logical order; each table, figure,... must be attended by a legend which contains all necessary information to understand the table or figure.
+The Results section gives an overview of the most important data, both in written text, figures, and tables.
+All the raw data have to be added in annex and submitted in a digital format on the electronic thesis platform (https://matix.imbrsea.eu) The data have to be presented in a logical order; each table, figure,... must be attended by a legend which contains all necessary information to understand the table or figure.
+The student should discuss with the supervisor which results will be shown in the main manuscript.
+Certain tables and figures can, for instance, be presented in a supplementary material section, to be included after the references' list.
+Note that this is different than the Annex package containing your raw data and/or metadata, that must be submitted in Matix.